 “Artificial intelligence would be the ultimate version of Google.
 The ultimate search engine that would understand everything on the web.
 It would understand exactly what you wanted, and it would give you the right thing.
 We’re nowhere near doing that now.
 However, we can get incrementally closer to that, and that is basically what we work on.” — Larry Page, Google Founder.

-We live in an age of Artificial Intelligence, the time when cutting edge technologies reinvent human experience.
-In the marketing field, the implementation rate of AI-embedded systems grows at a rapid pace, making business more personalized, efficient and cost-effective.
+We live in an age of Artificial Intelligence, a time when cutting-edge technologies reinvent the human experience.
+In the marketing field, the implementation rate of AI-embedded systems grows at a rapid pace, making business more personalized, efficient, and cost-effective.

 Artificial Intelligence In Marketing (AIM)